-You can cook your entire meal on a grill all at once using skewers and squares of food items to create shish kebabs.
-Mixing your favorite fruits, vegetables and meats together can make for an exceptionally tasty meal because the flavors intermingle as they cook.
-Choose food items that go well together, such as pork tenderloin, onion and papaya, or chicken. green peppers and pineapple.
-Your shish kebabs are limited only by your imagination.
+Spearing your favorite fruits, vegetables and meats on skewers and then grilling them makes for an exceptionally tasty meal because the flavors intermingle as they cook.
+For best results, choose food items that go well together, such as pork, onion and papaya, or chicken, green peppers and pineapple.
+Other choices that work well for shish kebabs include mangoes, squash, potatoes, cherry tomatoes, zucchini, mushrooms, shrimp and beef.
+Your shish kebabs are limited only by your imagination!

 Video of the Day

 Here's how to season and grill shish kabobs on the BBQ yourself.

 Using a sharp knife, cut your meat, vegetables and fruits into 1 1/2- to 2-inch cubes.
 Place your meat cubes in a ziplock plastic bag with the marinade (recipe follows).
 Seal the bag and refrigerate for at least four hours.
 Refrigerate fruits and vegetables in a separate ziplock bag.